Mike Huckabee Urges All Republicans To Support Donald Trump

 Huckabee appeared on Fox News to discuss a recent report from The New York Times.
 The report alleged that many prominent Republicans — including Sen. Mitt Romney of Utah and former President George W. Bush — are hesitant to back Trump against former Vice President Joe Biden.

 Jeb Bush, the former governor of Florida, has reportedly not made up his mind yet.
 Republican Rep. Francis Rooney of Florida is open to voting for Biden.
 It remains unclear who former Republican House Speakers Paul Ryan and John Boehner will support in November.
 According to the publication’s sources, Cindy McCain, the widow of late Sen. John McCain, will not back Trump in the 2020 election.
+Huckabee revealed what his response would be if the claims made by the NYT turn out to be true.

 The former Arkansas governor said that many conservatives “didn’t all agree on some of the policies of Bush or McCain or Romney,” but nevertheless supported their Republican colleagues, because the alternative was always a “far-left liberal.”

-Huckabee then went on to list what he suggested are some of Trump’s greatest accomplishments, arguing that the president has been great on issues such as abortion, immigration, taxation and foreign policy.
+Huckabee then went on to list what he suggested are some of Trump’s greatest accomplishments, arguing that the president has been great on issues such as abortion, immigration, taxation, and foreign policy.
 Unless Republicans back Trump, he said, “they’re going to get Joe Biden, who isn’t pro-life, who is for higher taxes, open borders, he’s going to succumb to China.”

-“Everything that we find disgusting he’s going to embrace it, including the socialists out here,” Huckabee said of the former vice president.
+“Everything that we find disgusting he’s going to embrace it, including the socialists out here.”

 The former governor concluded that Republicans who don’t like Trump’s personality need to “get over it” and support him in November.